Trakl2014/trakl/readme.md

 The REST API supports the web site and [mobile apps](http://github.com/Trakl2014/trakl-cordova-apps) with travel minutes and trend direction.
 This API consumes the [trakl-traffic-api](http://github.com/Trakl2014/trackl-traffic-api), which exposes data from the [NZTA open data](https://infoconnect.highwayinfo.govt.nz/opencms/opencms/infoconnect) source.

+##user registation

+http://trakl.herokuapp.com/login-home - sign in with email/pass and link your Facebook and twitter accounts.  at the moment you will need the email/pass setup to login from app.
+At a future date login can be strait Facebook or twitter.

 ## What's not included

-There are 2 missing features that prevent the Trakl platform from being useful to the masses: custom routes and user registration.
+There is 1 missing features that prevent the Trakl platform from being useful to the masses: custom routes .

 Currently you can only choose a predefined route.
 We need to add the ability to choose specific start and destination locations of a route and make all calculations and notifications based on the specified route.

-A user registration feature will allow the platform to associate individual users with their specific route.
-We intend to use OAuth2 with popular social networks (Twitter, Facebook, Google, Microsoft, etc) as a starting place and include a username/password option later.

 ## Installation